1. WHAT KIND OF BUSINESS WOULD BENEFIT FROM YOUR SERVICES?

 How can you do that and still remain in business?

-We have a high level of confidence in our abilities and our 20 year track record of success with large and small businesses, that we literally invest our knowledge capital into your business, until such a time when the results of our coaching and advice begin to produce results.
+We have a high level of confidence in our abilities as well as our 20 year track record of success with large and small businesses.
+We literally invest our knowledge capital into your business until the results of our coaching and advice begin to produce results.
 At that time, we adjust our fees to levels that are more in line with the level of service and expertise we provide.
 In effect, we become an active, silent partner committed to the growth and success of your business.

 No. Our fees are billed monthly and at no time are you obligated to continue using our firm if you do not feel we are providing you with sufficient value for the level of services or support you are interested in.